-Putin has repeatedly emphasized his commitment to defending the interests of Russian people, which has become a cornerstone of his agenda.
-In when the Ukrainian government toppled due to popular protests against then-president Viktor Yanukovych, Putin saw this as an opportunity to secure more influence in the region.
+Putin has repeatedly emphasized his commitment to defending the interests of the Russian people, which has become a cornerstone of his agenda.
+When the Ukrainian government was toppled due to popular protests against then-president Viktor Yanukovych, Putin saw this as an opportunity to secure more influence in the region.
 He responded by annexing Crimea and sending troops into eastern Ukraine, leading to the outbreak of the war between Ukraine and pro-Russian separatists.

 This conflict has become a symbol of Russia’s struggles with its neighbors putin russia ukraine war

 as well as its determination to remain a major international player.
 Through the war in Ukraine, Putin has been able to assert Russia’s interests and maintain control over some parts of the region.
 It has also served as a rallying cry for nationalists in Russia.
 Who are now more determined than ever to protect their country from outside interference.
 This newfound sense of Russian nationalism has become a key factor in determining Putin’s foreign policy decisions, particularly in regard to the war in Ukraine.